ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   Duration duration;
 } Interval;

 /* A nonce used to uniquely identify a report in the context of a PPM task.
 It includes the time at which the report was generated and a random, 64-bit integer. */ struct {
   Time time;
   uint64 rand;
 } Nonce;

+[CP: To implement.
+Need to swap the byte for leader and helper.]
+/* The various roles in the PPM protocol. */ enum {
+  leader(0),
+  helper(1),
+  collector(2),
+  client(3),
+} Role;
 ~~~

 ## Task Configuration {#task-configuration}